mytherapy-coding/coding/codewars/fundamentals/total_amount_of_points/README.md

 Where n is the size of input.

 The solution is linear.
-More trivial solutions (see the Python file).
+You may find other solutions in the Python file.

 * [Code at OnlineDB](https://www.onlinegdb.com/fork/_UYJ-M25M)
 * [Source from Codewars](https://www.codewars.com/kata/5bb904724c47249b10000131/train/python)